dovecot/documentation/source/settings/core.rst

    :todo: Indicate imap setting
    :values: @string

-   Specifies the hosts allowed in URLAUTH URLs sent by clients.
+   Specifies the host used for URLAUTH URLs.
+Only this host is accepted in the client-provided URLs.
+Using ``*`` value (not recommended) allows all hosts and the generated URLs use :dovecot_core:ref:`hostname` as the host.

-   ``*`` allows all.
-An empty value disables checking and disables the URLAUTH extension.
+   An empty value disables the URLAUTH extension entirely.

    .. warning::